Machine Learning Force Fields: Best practices and Pitfalls

 While many modern ML-FFs are conceptually simple, their implementation is often not straightforward, involving many intricate details that can not be exhaustively covered in publications.
 Instead, those details are best conveyed by a reference implementation of the respective model.
 Publicly available well maintained codes allow to replicate numerical experiments and to build on top of existing models with minimal effort.

 In this section, example code snippets for training and evaluating kernel- and NN-based ML-FFs with the \texttt{sGDML}\cite{chmiela2019} (\ref{subsubsec:sgdml_package}) and \texttt{SchNetPack}\cite{schutt2018schnetpack} (\ref{subsubsec:schnetpack_package}) software packages are given.
-This is followed by a short description of other popular software packages for the construction of ML-FFs (\ref{subsubsec:other_software_packages}).
-Note that the list is not comprehensive and a number of other similar packages exist.
+This is followed by a short description of other popular software packages for the construction of ML-FFs (\ref{subsubsec:other_software_packages}) as a first orientation for interested readers.
+Note that the list is not comprehensive and many other similar packages exist.